rpgd60/tf-labs/tf_data_sources/README.md

 - For example, if we are not getting the AMI we expect (e.g. linux kernel 4.x instead of 5.x) we can output (or put into a local variable) all the info from data.aws_ami.amazon_linux2_kernel_5 and this may help us troubleshoot the filter.

 ### Additional exercises
 - Create a VPC by hand simulating a pre-existing VPC (perhaps created by another terraform module).
-Add data sources to refer to thi VPC's and its subnets.
+Add data sources to refer to this VPC's and its subnets.
 Add a test2 instance deployed in the 2nd
 - Find the availability zones in the current region and add outputs to display them.
 Do you need to know the region?

 ### References